 PFP2619.
 Choosing the Right RIA Fee Model for Lifestyle or Enterprise Firms

-Fee model choice is not just a pricing decision.
-It is a business strategy decision that shapes service quality, capacity, profitability, and long term durability.
-This session compares the primary fee structures used in the RIA space, including AUM, hourly, project fees, flat retainers, subscriptions, complexity based pricing, and hybrid approaches.
-It shows where each model works best, where it breaks down, and how to select the right model based on the kind of firm you want to build, from a high autonomy lifestyle practice to an enterprise scale advisory business.
+Fee model choice is not just a pricing decision; it is a business strategy decision that shapes service quality, capacity, profitability, and long-term durability.
+This session compares the primary fee structures used in the registered investment advisor (RIA) space, including assets under management (AUM), hourly, project fees, flat retainers, subscriptions, complexity based pricing, and hybrid approaches.
+This session will discuss where each model works best, where models and approaches break down, and how to select the right model based on the kind of firm you want to build, from a high-autonomy lifestyle practice to an enterprise scale advisory business.

-The session uses real world client scenarios to illustrate a common problem: AUM is often a poor proxy for workload and responsibility.
-A household with significant assets can require very little ongoing planning, while a high income household with modest investable assets can create intense planning, tax, and coordination demands.
-Attendees learn how to avoid hidden cross subsidies, reduce scope creep, and build pricing that matches the way work actually shows up in an advisory firm.
+The session uses real-world client scenarios to illustrate a common problem: AUM is often a poor proxy for workload and responsibility.
+A household with significant assets can require little ongoing planning, while a high-income household with modest investable assets can create intense planning, tax, and coordination demands.
+Attendees will learn how to avoid hidden cross subsidies, reduce scope creep, and build pricing that matches the way work actually shows up in an advisory firm.

-Attendees leave with a clear decision framework they can apply immediately to evaluate their current pricing approach, select an alternative fee structure, and communicate pricing confidently to clients, prospects, and internal teams.
+Attendees should leave with a clear decision framework they can apply immediately to evaluate their current pricing approach; select an alternative fee structure; and communicate pricing confidently to clients, prospects, and internal teams.

 Learning Objectives:

-- Compare major RIA fee models (AUM, hourly, project, flat retainer, subscription, complexity based, hybrid) and differentiate which models best align with lifestyle practice versus enterprise firm goals
+- Differentiate between major registered investment advisor (RIA) fee models—assets under management (AUM), hourly, project, flat retainer, subscription, complexity based, and hybrid—and which models best align with lifestyle practice versus enterprise firm goals.

-- Determine common failure modes in non AUM pricing, including scope creep and cross subsidies, and choose service design controls that mitigate them
+- Determine common failure modes in non-AUM pricing, including scope creep and cross subsidies, and the service design controls that mitigate them.

-- Analyze a client fact pattern and select an appropriate pricing approach and communication framing based on complexity, workload drivers, and firm strategy
+- Analyze a client fact pattern, an appropriate pricing approach, and communication framing based on complexity, workload drivers, and firm strategy.